SAP-samples/teched2023-AD266/exercises/ex1/README.md

 ```

 The `@path` argument allows you to provide a custom path for the exposed service.
-The `SignupService` would be available when the application starts up at path: `{application-hostname}/odata/v4/SignupService/`
+In this example, we are providing the value _"SignupService"_, which means that this particular service will be available at `{application-hostname}/odata/v4/SignupService/` once our application runs.

 Let's understand what artifacts are generated based on the services we defined in the next step.

 ## 1.3 CDS Maven Plugin

 In your application's [pom.xml](../../srv/pom.xml), under the `plugins` section you can see the [`cds-maven-plugin`](https://cap.cloud.sap/docs/java/assets/cds-maven-plugin-site/plugin-info.html) entry.
-The interesting part here is the `generate` goal which is responsible for scanning project directories for CDS files and generating Java POJOs for type-safe access to the CDS model.
+The interesting part here is the `generate` goal, which is responsible for scanning project directories for CDS files and generating Java POJOs for type-safe access to the CDS model.

 - [ ] 🔨 **From your project's root directory, run `mvn clean compile`.**